USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 can work well for dissolved N2O data ([Webb et al.
 2019](#ref-Webb_etal_2019)).

-Note that there was no residual correlation term for this model, since the residuals are undefined for the Gamma and cumulative logit models.
-Dropping the observation-level residual correlation term was deemed a reasonable compromise that enabled modeling the missingness of NO3, in particular.
-Nevertheless, the random intercepts again allowed for potential correlations between responses at the group levels.
+Note that there was no observation-level residual correlation term for this model, since the residuals are undefined for the Gamma and cumulative logit models.
+Dropping the observation-level residual correlation term was deemed a reasonable compromise that enabled the inclusion of NO3 as a covariate on dissolved N2O.
+The random intercepts, however, still allowed for potential correlations between the four responses at the group levels.

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/df_model.rda")